-This week/month, our Hooked on Books author is Chris Ferrie!
+This month, our Hooked on Books author is Chris Ferrie!
 He's channeled his passion for math and science into a series of books for children of all ages, with the aim of getting them interested in these often challenging subjects from an early age.
+Read on for Chris' advice to get children excited about rocket science, robotics, physics, organic chemistry and more!

 What is Hooked On Books?